Network Oblivious Transfer via Noisy Broadcast Channels: Proof of Corollary

 \parbreak Let $Z$ denote the receiver's choice bit (or choice variable) and let $M_{\overline{Z}}$ denote the sender's secret that should remain hidden.
 Let $U$ and $V_B$ denote Alice's and Bob's final views, respectively.
 The random variable $U$ includes the total public transmission $\mathbf{C}$, and Alice's randomness $R_A$, and the random variable $V_B$ includes the total public transmission $\mathbf{C}$, and Bob's randomness $R_B$.
 Formally, $U = (\mathbf{C},R_A)$, $V_B = (\mathbf{C},R_B)$.

 \parbreak Let $V_W$ denote the wiretapper's knowledge when colluding with Alice (or Bob).
 By the collusion model, $V_W$ is some (possibly randomized or deterministic) function of $U$ (or $V_B$) and possibly $\mathbf{C}$.
-Formally we write for the case if the wiretapper and Alice collude
+Formally we write in the case where the wiretapper and Alice collude

 for some function $g$.
 When a perfect OT is possible, the protocol guarantees

 i.e.\ the honest party's full view reveals zero mutual information about the protected secrets.

 Under the above collusion model, the wiretapper learns no information about the secrets: